jariz/StarTruckerCustomRadio/README.md

 ----
 _[1] if CSCore supports it, we can play it, see full list: https://github.com/filoe/cscore#supported-features_
-_[2] if TagLib supports it, we can read metadata from it, yadda yadda: https://github.com/taglib/taglib#taglib-audio-metadata-library_
+_[2] if TagLib supports it, we can read metadata - yadda yadda: https://github.com/taglib/taglib#taglib-audio-metadata-library_

 ## Installation